Police fatally shoot 17-year-old boy fleeing traffic stop

 EAST PITTSBURGH, Pa. – A police officer fatally shot a 17-year-old boy just seconds after he fled from a traffic stop late Tuesday in a confrontation partly captured on video from a nearby home.

 Investigators said Wednesday that the car stopped in the town of East Pittsburgh matched the description of a vehicle being sought in a nonfatal shooting in a town a few miles away.
-An East Pittsburgh officer, who has not been identified, was taking the driver into custody when the two passengers, including the 17-year-old, fled the car.
+An East Pittsburgh officer, who has not been identified, was taking the driver into custody when the two passengers, including 17-year-old Antwon Rose, fled the car.

-Allegheny County Police Superintendent Coleman McDonough said the teen was shot three times, but details including where he was shot and his name would be released later Wednesday by the medical examiner's office.
-He said police found two semi-automatic handguns on the floor of the car.
+Allegheny County Police Superintendent Coleman McDonough said Rose was shot three times.
+A report from the medical examiner confirmed that Rose had died at a local hospital but did not say where he was struck or the cause of death.
+McDonough said police found two semi-automatic handguns on the floor of the car.

 In the video, which was posted to Facebook, the teens can be seen dashing from the car.
 Three shots ring out, and both passengers appear to either duck or fall to the ground as they pass behind a house.
 A woman yells, asking why an officer shot the boy for running.

+No shots were fired at the officers during the encounter, and no weapon was found on Rose's body, McDonough said.

-There was no indication the other passenger was shot or injured, but he was not captured and still was being sought by police, McDonough said.
+There was no indication the other passenger from the car was shot or injured, but he was not captured and still was being sought by police, McDonough said.

 Debra Jones told The Associated Press her voice is the one caught on the video.